ShapovalAnastasiia/ecommerce-analysis/README.md

 # ecommerce-analysis
-E-commerce data analysis project using Google Sheets and BigQuery

 # 📊 E-commerce Analysis (Google Sheets & BigQuery)

 ## Overview
 This project analyzes e-commerce transactional data to identify key revenue drivers, customer behavior patterns, and product performance.

 The analysis combines data cleaning, SQL-based exploration, KPI calculation, and an interactive dashboard.

 ## Context
 The objective of this project was to explore transactional data (600 orders) and answer key business questions:
-How does revenue change over time?
+- How does revenue change over time?
-Which product categories generate the most revenue?
+- Which product categories generate the most revenue?
-Which markets and customer segments are the most valuable?
+- Which markets and customer segments are the most valuable?
-What insights can support business growth and strategy?
+- What insights can support business growth and strategy?

 ## Data
 Dataset: E-commerce transactions